On the image of higher signature maps: Descending exponent bounds

-In fact, in the situation of Lemma \ref{lem:descending_exponents}, we can sometimes be more precise regarding the image of $\gamma_n^c(X,\Lc)$.
-Let again $c$, $m$ and $n$ be non-negative integers with $m\geqslant n$ and consider the exact sequence: of abelian sheaves on $X$.
-Then there is an induced commutative ladder:
+In fact, in the situation of Lemma \ref{lem:descending_exponents}, we can sometimes be more precise regarding the image of the morphism $\gamma_n^c(X,\Lc)$.
+Let again $c$ and $m\geqslant n$ be non-negative integers and consider the exact sequence of abelian sheaves on $X$.
+Then there is an induced commutative ladder